ardaalkan/dark-theme-with-css-variables/README.md

-# An example of usage **dark mode theme** with css variables.
+# Example of using **dark theme mode** theme with css variables.

-#### It is a simple notation that can be implemented to control the dark and light state of the application with css variables and binding.
+#### - It is a simple notation that can be implemented to control the dark and light state of the application with css variables and binding.

 <br/>